aiongg/khiin/README.md

 should be possible to extend this to multiple clients to make at least the basic features available in an online demo.

-#### Database
+### Database

 The `khiin.db` SQLite database contains all of the information required for default input conversion and character selection (ordering).
+This database is generated from the data provided by Tâijī Siā, and may be found in the [khiin-data](https://github.com/aiongg/khiin-data) repository.

-The database is continually updated with user data during use, to improve candidate prediction based on a simple N-gram model (using only 1-gram and 2-grams at present, but perhaps you would like to extend this to 3-grams?).
+The database is continually updated with user data during use, to improve candidate prediction based on a simple N-gram model that currently uses 1-gram and 2-gram frequencies.
+In the future this may be extended to other precition algorithms for better results.

 Users may provide an additional custom dictionary file, which is simply a text file listing rows of space-delimited `input output`